 The huge potential of integrating clinical trial activities and the drug supply chain has recently been recognized both in academia and in industry.
 While there is ample work to be done, we suggest the following specific research directions: (1) An Empirical Study: This paper provides some empirical evidence of the magnitude of spending needed to support clinical trial supply chains.
 A more comprehensive empirical study is needed to verify the financial significance and determine the impacting factors.
 (2) Multi-Product/Multi-echelon Optimization: Drug supply chains often consist of multiple manufacturing steps that are done in geographically dispersed facilities, e.g., the active pharmaceutical ingredients (API) manufacturing, formulation and packaging (Bernstein and Hamrell 2000).
 Furthermore, companies may have multiple investigational drugs in clinical trials simultaneously.
 Thus, it is important to generalize the model to coordinate multiple drugs in multi-echelon clinical trial supply chains.
 (3) Outsourcing Contracts: While many large pharmaceutical companies produce investigational drugs in-house, most smaller companies outsource production to 3rd party manufacturers.
-Given the potential failure risk, the design of the outsourcing contracts can be an interesting topic.
+Given the potential failure risk and the large costs of production, constructing efficient and fair outsourcing contracts is important to both clinical trial suppliers and pharmaceutical companies.